daytonamelia/RNAmapper/README.md

 -ch : Chromosome number.

+-c : Optional argument for coverage cutoff.
+Default = 20.

+-z : Optional argument for zygosity threshold.
+Default = 25.

+-n : Amount of neighbors on either side of SNP for sliding window average calculation.
+Default = 25.

 Once the script is complete, output files will be present in either the specified output directory.
 These files include a marker file and a stats file for each mutant chromosome.

-You can use these files to visualize linked regions in a genome with RNAGenomeGraphe.R and visualize linked regions in a chromosome with RNAChromosomeGraphe.R
+You can use these files to visualize linked regions in a genome with RNAGenomeGraphe.R and visualize linked regions in a chromosome with RNAChromosomeGraphe.R.

+`Rscript RNAMGenomeGrapher.R MARKER_DIRECTORY OUTPUT_PREFIX PLOT_DIRECTORY`

+-1 : The directory for the marker files for the genome of interest.

+-2 : The prefix for the mutant marker files (specified above when creating the files) and consists of everything before “mut_chr#_atMarkers.vcf”

+-3 : The path and name for the output plot.
+This will have .jpg automatically appended to end.

+-4 : An optional argument to include extra plot info such as a title, axis labels, and improved tick marks.
+Can be specified with “TRUE.”

+`Rscript RNAMChromosomeGraphe.R`

+-1 : The path to the marker file of interest.

+-2 : The path to the stats file of which to append the region of linkage.

+-3 : The path to the output plot which will have chromosome number and .jpg automatically appended to end.

+-4 : Optional argument for linkage ratio in a proportion.
+Default = 0.98.